Reporting Title IX Concerns

 - All investigations conducted pursuant to the Sexual Harassment Policy, will be done by trained investigators.
 Investigations involving University of Akron employees will be conducted through the EEO/AA Office.
 The investigators will apply the preponderance of the evidence standard of proof when making a finding.
 Preponderance of the evidence means that it is “more likely than not”, or higher than a 50% chance, that a violation of the policy has occurred.

-- Any complainant not satisfied with the results of an investigation will have the right to appeal such findings to the Associate Vice President for Talent Development and Human Resources.
+- Any complainant not satisfied with the results of an investigation will have the right to appeal such findings to the Associate Vice President for Talent Development and Human Resources within ten (10) business days from the date of the Equal Employment Opportunity Office’s finding.
 The party filing the appeal shall give notice of the appeal to the Title IX Coordinator.
 If the complainant appeals the finding, the investigation will be reviewed for procedural fairness, including due process.

 - The Deputy Title IX Coordinator for Employees has the ability to enact interim measures to protect the complainant and to ensure a safe educational or work environment.

 - The University will investigate all allegations of sexual harassment, including, sexual assault and sexual violence.
 The University will investigate those matters that occur off campus, if there is a connection to University academic, educational, extracurricular, athletic, or other programs or activities.
 The administrative investigation will be conducted pursuant to the Sexual Harassment Policy, regardless of any criminal complaint that may have been made.
 A complainant will still have the option of filing a complaint with the appropriate administrative agency, including the police.